 The European Union is involved in the energy sector in Zambia.
 The leading partners in this area are Japan, the World Bank, AfDB, EIB, AFD, KFW and Sweden.

-The financing instrument for funding projects is the ACP-EU Energy Facility, which was established in 2005 in order to support projects on increasing access to sustainable and affordable energy services for the poor living in rural and peri-urban areas in the African, Caribbean and Pacific countries.
+So far, the financing instrument for funding energy projects has the ACP-EU Energy Facility, which was established in 2005 in order to support projects on increasing access to sustainable and affordable energy services for the poor living in rural and peri-urban areas in the African, Caribbean and Pacific countries.